 Bring to life your final film project with a team of talented classmates.
 Conceptualize, write, storyboard, cast, light, direct, shoot, edit, sweeten audio, and color grade a festival-ready film.

-Film and Media Production Curriculum & Degree Options
+Film & Media Production Curriculum & Degree Options

-- Bachelor of Arts in Film and Media Production
+- Bachelor of Arts in Film & Media Production

-- Bachelor of Science in Film and Media Production
+- Bachelor of Science in Film & Media Production with Systems Curriculum